-Organisations, support groups, books, videos and more to help you cope with salivary gland cancer.
+There are many organisations, support groups, books, videos and other resources available to help you cope with salivary gland cancer and treatment.

 Head and neck cancer organisations and websites